teamlumos/terraform-provider-lumos/docs/resources/app.md

 - `id` (String) The ID of this app.
 - `instance_id` (String) The non-unique ID of the instance associated with this app.
 This will be the Okta app id if it’s an Okta app, or will be marked as custom_app_import if manually uploaded into Lumos.
 - `sources` (List of String) The sources of this app.
-- `status` (String) An enumeration. must be one of ["DISCOVERED", "NEEDS_REVIEW", "APPROVED", "BLOCKLISTED", "DEPRECATED"]
+- `status` (String) The status of this app.
+Possible values: 'DISCOVERED', 'NEEDS_REVIEW', 'APPROVED', 'BLOCKLISTED', 'DEPRECATED'. must be one of ["DISCOVERED", "NEEDS_REVIEW", "APPROVED", "BLOCKLISTED", "DEPRECATED"]
 - `user_friendly_label` (String) The user-friendly label of this app.

 ## Import